Permanent exhibition in the tower Kiek in de Kök

 The German verse reminds us that we should not forget about the poor.
 And the lower oval under the stone tablet is explaining in German: ‘In the year 1697, when in the same way, like in the year mentioned above, an indescribable famine sent by God has befallen upon us killing thousands, this stone tablet has been found and unearthed by Christoffer Schwabe, the governor of the almshouse, and put on display again to be remembered eternally.’

-The fifth floor is the top floor of the tower and is used for temporary exhibitions and special events.
-As there are seats available, it gives a chance for a visitor to rest the legs.
-The ceiling holds a massive clock, shaped like an oversized cannon ball.
+The fifth floor is the highest floor of the tower and is used for temporary exhibitions and special events.
+As there are seats available, it gives the chance for a visitor to rest their legs.

 Perhaps the biggest permanent attraction of the floor is the magnificent, postcard-like view opening through the embrasures to all directions.
 There is also a toilet on that floor.
 So the top floor gives a visitor a chance to see the temporary exhibition, admire or take photos of the views, and recuperate a bit before starting to descend the narrow winding stone staircase.